Data Import Overview

 LoanPro provides an import option so you can add a large amount of data in a short amount of time.
 Importing your data is a matter of formatting the data correctly, uploading it into LoanPro, and fixing any errors in the data.
 Because there is so much data that can potentially be uploaded and some data is required while other data is not, getting the hang of an import can be a little tricky.
 This article will give an overview of the import system.

 The import functionality in LoanPro can be found in Settings > Company > Import.

-The import system is separated between two tabs: Instructions & Samples and Upload & History.
+The import system is separated between two different pages.
 The Instructions & Samples tab gives instructions for how to format the files you will use to import your data and some example files you can use to help format your data correctly.
 The Upload & History page is where you'll actually import your files and see a record of past imports.

 All import files should be comma separated values (CSV) files.
-They all work in the same way, the headers in the file represent a specific value (e.g. loan amount) and the values under that header are the values for specific accounts within your company.
+They all work in the same way, with the first row being a list of column headings and all the rows beneath being values for specific accounts within your company.
 For example, cell C1 in this file is a header that tells you row C contains loan amounts.
 Cells C2, C3 and so on will be the IDs for individual loans.
 There will be an action header where you can enter the action that should be performed with the data (i.e. add, update, delete).
-There will also be a header in each file with an ID that tells the system which account or customer file the value should be associated with.

 Each row in the table represents one record, whether it be a payment, a loan, or anything else.

 The Upload & History tab is where you will actually upload files for import.